Covid complicates Monsanto litigation talks for Bayer

 The number of plaintiffs claiming that the weedkiller caused their cancers rose to 52,500 from 48,600 in February, Bayer said in its first-quarter earnings statement.

-It’s still too early to know how Covid-19 will impact this year’s results, but the outbreak has already slowed talks with plaintiff attorneys.
-Bayer said it’s pushing for a “financially reasonable” settlement that also resolves the potential for future claims.
+It is still too early to know how Covid-19 will impact this year’s results, but the outbreak has already slowed talks with plaintiff attorneys.
+Bayer said it is pushing for a “financially reasonable” settlement that also resolves the potential for future claims.

 “Against the background of a looming recession and looking at, in part, considerable liquidity challenges, this applies now more than ever,” the company said.